Azure/Ignite2019_IaC_pre-day_docs/Terraform/03 - Helpers/Guide.md

     network_security_group_id = azurerm_network_security_group.nsgsecureweb.id
 ```

-and then also create a new resource finalizing the association (this is a forward-looking feature for the next generation of Terraform provider for Azure)
+and then also create a new resource finalizing the association (this is a forward-looking feature for the next generation of Terraform provider for Azure, we are creating it to future-proof our code):

 ```terraform
 resource "azurerm_subnet_network_security_group_association" "test" {